moinwiki/moin/docs/admin/configure.rst

 Features:

 * dispatches storage access to different backends depending on the item name
-* in POSIX terms: something fstab/mount-like
+* in POSIX terms, it's something like fstab/mount
 * if you use create_simple_mapping, the router middleware will be set up automatically by moin.